Geography of Paraguay: Climate

-Paraguay experiences a subtropical climate in the Paraneña region and a tropical climate in the Chaco.
-The Paraneña region has a humid climate, with abundant precipitation throughout the year and only moderate seasonal changes in temperature.
+Paraguay experiences a subtropical climate in the Paraneña region, and tropical and semi-arid climates in the Chaco.
+The Paraneña region has a humid climate, with abundant precipitation throughout the year.
 During the Southern Hemisphere's summer, which corresponds to the northern winter, the dominant influence on the climate is the warm sirocco winds blowing out of the northeast.
 During the winter, the dominant wind is the cold pampero from the South Atlantic, which blows across Argentina and is deflected northeastward by the Andes in the southern part of that country.
 Because of the lack of topographic barriers within Paraguay, these opposite prevailing winds bring about abrupt and irregular changes in the usually moderate weather.
 Winds are generally brisk.
 Velocities of 160 km/h (100 mph) have been reported in southern locations, and the town of Encarnación was once leveled by a tornado.

-The Paraneña region has only two distinct seasons: summer from October to March and winter from May to August.
-April and September are transitional months in which temperatures are below the midsummer averages and minimums may dip below freezing.
-Climatically, autumn and spring do not really exist.
 During the mild winters, July is the coldest month, with a mean temperature of about 17 °C in Asunción and 16 °C on the Paraná Plateau.
-There is no significant north-south variation.
 The number of days with temperatures falling below freezing ranges from as few as three to as many as sixteen yearly, and with even wider variations deep in the interior.
 Some winters are very mild, with winds blowing constantly from the north, and little frost.
 During a cold winter, however, tongues of Antarctic air bring subfreezing temperatures to all areas.
 No part of the Paraneña region is entirely free from the possibility of frost and consequent damage to crops, and snow flurries have been reported in various locations.